abdelhadinaimi/nest-microservices/user-management-service/README.md

+## user-management-service
-## User manamgement service using CQRS Event sourcing and Redis
+User management service using CQRS Event sourcing and Redis